brandongregory/dndhelp/src/5e-character-creation/heist-crew.md

 Warlocks can be amazing Charmers.
 Their reliance on Charisma makes them great at social skills, and certain Warlock invocations, like Mask of Many Faces, make it easy for a Warlock to play any role needed.
 A Warlock with the Mask of Many Faces invocation and the Actor feat can essentially become anyone at a moment’s notice.

-Sorcerers are also Charisma casters, but will have to use their limited spell selection on things like Disguise Self to really work in this role.
+Sorcerers are also Charisma casters, but will have to use their limited spell selection on things like Disguise Self to work in this role.
 They can work, though.

 Rogues can perform admirably in this role.
 Some subclasses, such as the Swashbuckler, need a high Charisma score, while others, like the Mastermind or Assassin, have abilities that make it easier for them to mimic others.
 Arcane Tricksters can also choose Disguise Self as a spell.
 In a pinch, a disguise kit can get you through a lot of scenarios.